stevensdavid/katacoda-scenarios/docker-git/git-server.md

 `git add greeting.txt && git commit -m "Greeting added!"`{{execute T2}}

-Next add the server as a remote and push your changes to it:
+Next add the server as a remote and push your changes to it.
+Note that we use the file path to the repository on the remote:

 `git remote add origin ssh://git@localhost/home/git/project-1.git`{{execute T2}}